PyaeSoneAungRgn/to-raw-sql/README.md

 ## Version History

 - 1.1.3
-  - Do not register the `toRawSql()` macro if the Laravel version is greater than 10.14.1
+  - do not register the `toRawSql()` macro if the Laravel version is greater than 10.14.1
 - 1.1.2
   - throw ToRawSqlException when encountering PostgreSQL jsonb operator errors
 - 1.1.1